 A look in today's telephone books of the Islands will reveal a large amount of Scottish surnames, the descendants of settlers who through the years arrived in Hawaii, and found a place as beautiful as their far mountainous homeland, filled with people similar to those they left behind with a special welcoming spirit.......ALOHA.

 There are Scottish organisations in the Hawaiian Islands, namely The Caledonian Society of Hawaii, The Hawaiian Scottish Association and the St.Andrew Society of Hawai'i -- all can be accessed on our links page.
-'The Hawaiian Scottish Association's' yearly 'Scottish Festival' is normally held in Kapiolani Park, Waikiki on the first weekend in April.
+'The Hawaiian Scottish Association's' yearly 'Scottish Festival' is normally held in the McCoy Pavillion, Ala Moana Beach Park in Honolulu, on the first weekend in April.

-Maui Celtic can be found in the trade tent all weekend, nearby the Clan tent, where you can find out more about your family history.
+Maui Celtic for years could be found in the trade tent all weekend, nearby the Clan tent, where you can find out more about your family history.
 There are also Pipe Bands, traditional music and dancing and Highland Games.

 'The Caledonian Society of Hawaii' hold functions on Oahu throughout the year, including a Robert Burns Night Dinner.